CodinGame/codingame-game-engine/playground/graphics/graphics-4-spritesheets.md

     .setName("seaweed")
     .split();

-//Creating an animation from the splitted spritesheet graphicEntityModule.createSpriteAnimation()
+//Creating an animation from the split spritesheet graphicEntityModule.createSpriteAnimation()
     .setImages(seaweedSprites)
     .setX(50)